symbol/symbol-docs/source/guides/network/using-symbol-bootstrap.rst

 Proceed to the following guides to put what you have learned into practice!

 - :doc:`creating-a-private-test-net`: How to set up your own private network and access its nodes.
-- :doc:`running-a-symbol-node`: How to set up your own node and join |codename|'s test network.
+- :doc:`running-a-symbol-node`: How to set up your own node and join |codename|'s network.

 Read the `complete list <https://github.com/nemtech/symbol-bootstrap/blob/main/README.md#user-content-commands>`_ of ``symbol-bootstrap`` commands.